 Privacy is important for feeling safe and comfortable in your home, and many homeowners want reflective window film to keep people from looking inside.
 While reflective window film enhances home privacy during the day, its reflective features don’t provide much privacy at night.
 Unfortunately, there is no window film available on the market that can prevent people from looking in while you can see out, for both day and night.
-So, what can a homeowner do?
-We get this question a lot, so read on to learn more about your options depending on your privacy needs, such as decorative window film and perforated window film!
+So, what can you do?
+We get this question a lot, so read on to learn more about your options depending on your privacy needs, such as decorative window film, perforated window film and more!

 Situation: you want reflective window film that prevents people from seeing in both day and night.